The classification of multiplicity-free plethysms of Schur functions: The products on the list are multiplicity-free

 \begin{defn}

 We define the {\sf reading word} $R(\SSTT)$ of a domino tableau $\SSTT$ to be given by reading the labels of the dominoes from top-to-bottom down columns from right-to-left and recording each label exactly once --- as late as possible --- in other words, for a horizontal domino $\{(r,c),(r,c+1)\}$ we record the label upon reading column~$c$.
 We say that a semistandard domino tableau satisfies the {\sf lattice permutation condition} if the reading word is a lattice permutation.
-We let ${\sf Dom}(\la,\alpha)$ denote the set of all semistandard tableaux of shape $\la$ and weight $\alpha$ satisfying the lattice permutation condition.
+We let ${\sf Dom}(\la,\alpha)$ denote the set of all semistandard domino tableaux of shape $\la$ and weight $\alpha$ satisfying the lattice permutation condition; we refer to such tableaux as {\sf Littlewood--Richardson domino tableaux}.
 We set $\dom (\la,\al) = |{\sf Dom}(\la,\alpha)|$, and let $\dom_+(\la,\al)$ and $\dom_-(\la,\al)$ count the corresponding tableaux of even and odd spin type, respectively.

 \end{defn}